 But remember, your comfort zone isn’t defined by other people’s opinions.
 It’s something you, and you alone, control!
 And the side effects — including confusion, fear and discomfort — are perfectly natural.
 And you can overcome them.

-The Antidote.
 “It’s not possible to get out of your comfort zone without knowing yourself and where the boundary of the zone lies,” explains Dana.
 “Get in touch with your values and who you are so you can authentically move out of your comfort zone in the way that’s best for you.

 Dana’s hint is a bit of a good old-fashioned self-reflection.
 Slow down, stay mindful and evaluate your daily activities by asking, ‘am I doing this because I enjoy it, or because it’s what I’ve always done?’
 Then, start breaking free of your comfort zone by taking baby steps.
 Make a recipe you’ve never tried before.
 Go for a walk, but leave your phone at home.
 Make a conscious effort to smile at people when you pass them.
 You’ll be surprised how empowering it can feel with each step!

-The Result.
 “Pursuing a dream is about moving forward, being bold.
 Leaving your comfort zone is the same.”

 With Dana’s expertise, we’d like to slightly amend Denis Waitley’s quote: